heungwook/heungwook.github.io/pages/webdev/web_websocket_01.md

 ### Kestrel with SSL Certificate

-All my ASP.NET apps are running on Windows, so until now, IIS has handled all HTTP/HTTPS connections.
+Until this project, all my ASP.NET apps were running on Windows, so IIS had handled all HTTP/HTTPS connections.
 I've never configured SSL for an ASP.NET app with Kestrel.
 Here are the steps to configure Kestrel SSL services.

 - Development Environment